radekosmulski/html-and-css-mini/README.md

 I list the exercises below.
 You can checkout the `starting` branch, see if you can implement the layout from the image and compare to the `done` branch.
 The starting branch will contain all the code you need to get started.

+I work on these exercises [having the editor, image of what I am implementing and a browser window open on my screen](https://github.com/radekosmulski/html-and-css-mini/blob/images/images/me_doing_exercises.png?raw=true).
+By saving I can immediately see any changes that I have made.
+This is a really good environment for learning as it allows me to try out many things very quickly.

+I also find having this [awesome flexbox cheatsheet](https://www.alsacreations.com/xmedia/guidelines/flexbox-cheatsheet.pdf) printed out on my desk very helpful.

 | To implement  | starting branch | done branch | learning objective |
 | ------------- | ------------- | ------------- | ------------- |
 | <img src="https://github.com/radekosmulski/html-and-css-mini/blob/images/images/internetigishard_flexbox.png?raw=true" width="200" /> | https://github.com/radekosmulski/html-and-css-mini/tree/internetingishard_flexbox  | https://github.com/radekosmulski/html-and-css-mini/tree/internetingishard_flexbox_done | flexbox |